-Long-term incentive stock compensation (LTIC) is awarded to members of the Company's management team in leadership positions, including all named executive officers as identified in the Executive Officers section included herein, in accordance with the Company's 2007 Omnibus Incentive Stock Plan.
+Long-term incentive stock compensation (LTIC) is awarded to various members of the Company's management team, including all named executive officers as identified in the Executive Officers section included herein, in accordance with the Company's 2007 Omnibus Incentive Stock Plan.
 The objectives of this plan are to provide an incentive which aligns executive officers' interests with those of shareholders, assist in recruiting, encourage retention, and reward executive officers for the Company's success.

 Availability of LTIC is tied to the Company's overall performance over a three-year period.
 Annual awards are granted each January and are based on the performance of the three prior calendar years.
 In determining the amount of awards, the Company uses a framework that places equal emphasis on risk and return by balancing growth with profitability.
 To achieve this goal the Company uses the following financial factors with respective weightings: (i) return on equity weighted 50%; (ii) increase in diluted earnings per share weighted 25%; and (iii) increase in processing fee revenues weighted 25%.
-Long-term incentive stock grants for the three-year performance period ended December 31, 2010 were calculated based on achievement of the following annual targets:
+The LTIC earned percentage for each factor is calculated annually based on the targets achieved and prorated when actual performance falls between the percentage ranges, as shown in the following table: